 The storing of seeds entails that important prerequisites are met beforehand.
 One of the most crucial factors is the degree of dryness of the seeds, which must be appropriate in order to preserve their viability and maximize their life when stored long-term.
-Another is to ensure that the seeds are not infested with insects and other parasites that may permanently damage the seeds.
+The longevity of seeds in storage is indeed highly sensitive to moisture content and temperature.
+Generally, the duration of seed viability (germination capacity) is reduced by half for every 1% increase in moisture content or increase in temperature of 6°C. We also must ensure that the seeds are not infested with insects and other parasites that may permanently damage the seeds.
 They should then be stored in a dry, cool, and dark location to prevent the emergence of bacteria or fungi, inside adequate storage containers to protect them further from rodents and other insects.
 To determine whether a location is cool and dry enough to store seeds, the “100 rule” can be used, where the sum of the storage temperature (in degrees F), plus the relative humidity (in percent) should not exceed 100 (temperature F + relative humidity % = <100).
 Optimal storage conditions will help to preserve and prolong the life of the plant embryo presents within each seed as well as its food source, while slowing down the consumption of the latter by the former.
 This will also ensure that the seeds that are taken out of storage and planted will be able to use the remaining food reserves to support rapid seedling growth.
 Depending on the specificities of your climate, some storage parameters and solutions may need to be adapted accordingly (i.e., tropics).
-Other factors influencing seed storage life such as tolerance to low moisture, genetics, seed coat traits, and oil content should also be taken into consideraiton.
+Other factors influencing seed storage life such as tolerance to low moisture, genetics, seed coat traits, and oil content should also be taken into consideration.
 In addition, you will have to make sure to always hold extra seeds of each of the varieties you are maintaining in reserve in case of crop failure or unwanted cross-pollination.

 Determining the Moisture Content of Your Seeds